 If you’re looking for a new lawn, choosing between sod and seed is important.
 It affects every part of your yard, from the curb to the lot lines.
 Sod and seed both have their benefits and drawbacks.
 Understanding the differences and weighing them against your budget will help you make the best choice for your lawn.

-Sod and Turf Greensboro NC are popular choices for homeowners looking for a quick, easy way to landscape their properties.
+Sod and turf are popular choices for homeowners looking for a quick, easy way to landscape their properties.
 New sod will generally grow faster and require less maintenance than other landscaping options, reducing the time you need to spend on your yard.
 The beauty of a well-maintained lawn is important to many homeowners.
 They want their property to look lush and inviting while also providing a safe place for children and pets to play.

 Sod and turf also have several benefits for the environment.
 For example, they’re heat tolerant, which can be beneficial in areas that experience high temperatures during the summer months.
 Plus, they absorb carbon dioxide and release oxygen to keep the air fresh and clean around your home.

 Installing turf can be a DIY project for anyone with the right physical skills.
 It does take some time and knowledge, but it’s worth the effort if you’re willing to put in the work.